 The Brooks Levitate 2 is one of the heaviest shoes out there.
 I’m not sure, why so many bloggers continue to talk about how “light the shoe is” but the fact of the shoe is it’s heavy.
 The women’s size 8 weighs 9.7 compared ounces compared to the Brooks Ghost of 8.4.

-One thing I found was you do slide more when the pavement is wet.
+One thing I found was due to the flexible arrow point pattern, you do slide more when the pavement is wet.
 It’s not my first choice to run on a rainy day.
+The rubber outsole protects you from sliding as much, but it’s still not my first choice for bad weather.

 Other than that, I found the shoe to be responsive as advertised but I did feel like I had a Sherman tank underneath my foot.